moos-ivp/svn-mirror/README-GNULINUX.txt

 This file gives GNU/Linux-specific steps for building and running MOOS-IvP software.

-Testing is primarily done on Ubuntu 12.2LTS 32bit and 64bit.
+Testing is primarily done on Ubuntu 18.4LTS.
 We are happy to feedback from user of other GNU/Linux distros.

 UBUNTU PACKAGES